|

 environmental regulations, and maintenance issues.

-The size of the hood should be dependent upon the size of the
+The size of the hood will usually depend upon the size of the

 workspace.
-The most common hood sizes range from 3 feet to 6 feet
+The most common hood sizes range from 3 to 6 feet

-wide, but specialized fume hoods can be as large as 8 feet wide.
+wide, but specialized fume hoods can be up to 8 feet wide.

 Custom-sized hoods are also available.
 The hood sash, and whether